 The development of SJTs covers three stages:

 Job Analysis:Critical incidents of work situations are collected from industry and subject matter experts or archival sources.
-Developers often aim to acquire information that deal with specific content domains or constructs related to the job.
-After all, behavior on exposure to situations often vary from one job to the other.
+Developers often aim to acquire information that deals with specific content domains or constructs related to the job.
+After all, behavior on exposure to situations often varies from one job to the other.

 Inexperienced Employees:This is something performed in tandem with the subject matter experts, where people are asked to generate one or more responses to each situation.
 The experts are able to identify the best responses, and the less optimal responses also.
 Inexperienced employees, on the other hand, offer responses with a wide range of effectiveness.

 Scoring Key:When questions are rationally scored, the experts are asked to make judgments with respect to the effectiveness of the responses - both the best and worst options.
 Those identified as the best are scored as correct, while those determined the worst are deemed incorrect.

 Situational Judgment Tests are a variant of assessment centers, where people are put into real-time situations based on roleplay.
 This is an observational understanding of the subject but is limited in terms of attendance.
 SJTs offer a platform for a large number of candidates to simultaneously test, even more so on a digital solution.

 The quality of these tests is often determined via reliability, validity, fakability and adverse impact.
 These have been discussed in Chapter 2 - Building a Standardized Psychometric Test.